peteroupc/peteroupc.github.io/randomfunc.md

 - How to choose an underlying RNG for a particular application, including in terms of security, performance, and quality.
 I have written more on RNG recommendations in [**another document**](https://peteroupc.github.io/random.html).
 - Randomness extraction (also known as _unbiasing_, _deskewing_, or _whitening_), such as [**hash functions**](https://peteroupc.github.io/random.html#Hash_Functions) and von Neumann unbiasing.
+- How to generate random security parameters such as encryption keys.

 <a id=About_This_Document></a>
 ### About This Document